yandex-cloud/docs/en/load-testing/concepts/payloads/raw.md

                file: ./ammo.raw
 ```

-When uploading a file with test data via the management console, data types and paths are filled in automatically.
+When uploading a file with a payload via the management console, data types and paths are substituted automatically.